pyrite-dev/milsko/README.txt

 1) Determine if you need Vulkan and/or OpenGL.

-2) Run `./configure'.
+2) Either:
-   For help, run `./configure --help'.
+   a.)
+Run `./configure'.
+For help, run `./configure --help'. b.)
+Use CMake; i.e. `cmake -B build`. (if contributing, name the build folder build as that's what's included in the .gitignore)

 3) Run `make'.